 Cooling towels feel amazing.
 They are magical.
 You just get them wet at any time, with any temperature water, and they get cold.
 They will feel SO good on your neck, face, or on top of your head.

 A neck fan can also be a life saver.
 Most charge with USB.
 They hang around your neck and can point right at your face.
-This always feels good, but ESPECIALLY now if you choose to wear masks.
 Helping your face cool down can help your whole body cool.

 Packing tip #4-Disposable Moist Face Wipes

-Your face will get sweaty, especially under the masks, It’s really nice to have these with you to clean your face throughout the day.
+Your face will get sweaty.
+It’s really nice to have these with you to clean your face throughout the day.
 It seems like something so small, but it helps me feel so refreshed mid day in the heat.

 Packing Tip #5- Ponchos or Umbrellas